Bounding and Approximating Intersectional Fairness through Marginal Fairness: Setting and Models

 \subsection{Estimation of Unfairness}

 If we want to estimate unfairness, the most straightforward approach is to estimate the probability mass function $p_{A,\hat{Y}}$ and then to compute the unfairness over these estimated distributions.
-The main difficulty in estimating the unfairness is estimating $\inf p_{\hat{Y} \mid A}$, as we can upper bound the $\sup$ by $1$, but we can't easily lower bound the $\inf$.
-For a data-set of $n$ samples and $d$ protected attributes, we denote for $(a,y)$ in $\mathcal{A}\times \mathcal{Y}$ the counts by group and prediction as $N_{a,y}=\sum_{i=1}^n \mathbbm{1}[(A^{(i)},\hat{Y}^{(i)})=(a,y)]$ where $(A^{(i)},\hat{Y}^{(i)})$ is the $i$-th \ac{iid} realization of $(A,\hat{Y})$.
-The empirical probability is then defined as $\hat{\Pr}(\hat{Y}=y, A=a)=N_{a,y}/n$. \cite{Fintersectional} shows in Theorem VIII.3 that the error made by using empirical estimates is decreasing in $N_a$, which means that there needs to be sufficient data by protected group to estimate $\UFI$.
-When there are many protected groups the probability that at least one group receives no sample is high, and in this case there is at least one $a$ in $\mathcal{A}$ for which the empirical probability $\hat{\Pr}(\hat{Y}=y \mid A=a)$ is undefined, hence the $\inf$ and $\sup$ can't be computed. \cite{UFIbayesian} and \cite{Fintersectional} alleviates this issue of $0$-counts by using a Dirichlet prior of uniform parameter $\alpha>0$.
-Thus the Bayesian estimates are $\tilde{\Pr}(\hat{Y}=y, A=a)=(N_{a,y}+\alpha)/(n+\vert \mathcal{A} \vert \vert \mathcal{Y} \vert \alpha)$.
-We then use them to compute the Bayesian estimator $\UFIB$.
-They also propose other methods to estimate $p_{\hat{Y} \mid A}$ which empirically performs better, but without guarantees.
-Whereas $\UFIB$ has the nice property that $\UFIB$ is a consistent estimator of $\UFI$.
+The main difficulty in estimating the unfairness is estimating $\inf p_{\hat{Y} \mid A}$, as we can upper bound the $\sup$ by $1$, but we cannot easily lower bound the $\inf$.
+For a data-set of $n$ samples and $d$ protected attributes, we denote for $(a,y) \in \mathcal{A}\times \mathcal{Y}$ the counts by group and prediction as $N_{a,y}\!=\!\sum_{i=1}^n \mathbbm{1}[(A^{(i)},\hat{Y}^{(i)})\!=\!(a,y)]$ where $(A^{(i)},\hat{Y}^{(i)})$ is the $i$-th \ac{iid} realization of $(A,\hat{Y})$.
+The empirical probability is then defined as $\hat{\Pr}(\hat{Y}\!=\!y, A\!=\!a)\!=\!N_{a,y}/n$. \cite{Fintersectional} shows in Theorem VIII.3 that the error made by using empirical estimates is decreasing in $N_a$, which means that there needs to be sufficient data for each protected group to estimate $\UFI$.
+When there are many protected groups the probability that at least one group receives no sample is high, and in this case there is at least one $a$ in $\mathcal{A}$ for which the empirical probability $\hat{\Pr}(\hat{Y}\!=\!y \mid A\!=\!a)$ is undefined, hence the $\inf$ and $\sup$ cannot be computed. \cite{UFIbayesian} and \cite{Fintersectional} alleviate this issue of $0$-counts by using a Dirichlet prior of uniform parameter $\alpha>0$.
+This yield the Bayesian estimates $(N_{a,y}+\alpha)/(n+\vert \mathcal{A} \vert \vert \mathcal{Y} \vert \alpha)$, that are then used to compute the estimator $\UFIB$.
+They also propose other methods to estimate $p_{\hat{Y} \mid A}$ which empirically performs better, but without guarantees; whereas $\UFIB$ has the nice property that $\UFIB$ is a consistent estimator of $\UFI$.
 This is because of the consistency of the Bayesian probability estimates and by applying the Continuous Mapping Theorem for $\max$ and $\min$ which are continuous.
-Note that the empirical estimator is also consistent, but has infinite bias.
+Note that the empirical estimator (with $\alpha=0$) is also consistent, but has infinite bias.